 - What blackout blinds are right for me?

+These are the most frequently asked questions that our blind experts get asked.
 In each section we’ll take you through everything you need to know about blackout shades, and help you decide what option is going to be best for you.

 What are blackout blinds?

 Blackout blinds are simply window blinds that block out light and are also referred to as ‘room darkening blinds’ or ‘dimout blinds’, as many types of blackout blinds don’t quite achieve a total blackout.